swirlai/swirl-search/docs/Quick-Start.md

 Removing Swirl's `static/` content will also remove the Galaxy UI files!
 You will need to re-install Galaxy if you have removed Swirl's `static/` directory and then run either `python manage.py collectstatic` or `python swirl.py setup`.

 {: .highlight }
-Swirl includes four (4) Google Programmable Search Engines (PSEs), complete with shared credentials, to get you up and running right away.
+Swirl includes five (5) Google Programmable Search Engines (PSEs), complete with shared credentials, to get you up and running right away.
 These credentials are shared with the Swirl Community.

 {: .highlight }
 Using Swirl with Microsoft 365 requires installation and approval by an authorized company Administrator.
 For more information, please review the [M365 Guide](M365-Guide.md) or [contact us](mailto:hello@swirl.today).